Bulk viscosity in strong and electroweak matter: Theoretical approach

-where $E_f =(m_f^2 +p^2)^{1/2}$ is the dispersion relation of $f$-th quark flavor.
-A similar expression can be deduced for anti-quarks, where $\phi$ and $\phi^{\ast}$ are exchanged and $-\mu_f\rightarrow +\mu_f$.
+where $E_f =(m_f^2 +p^2)^{1/2}$ is the dispersion relation of $f$--th quark flavor.
+A similar expression can be deduced for anti--quarks, where $\phi$ and $\phi^{\ast}$ are exchanged and $-\mu_f\rightarrow +\mu_f$.
 We also express Eq. (\ref{fqaurk}) in terms of $\phi$ and $\phi^{\ast}$, the Polyakov loop variables, Eq. (\ref{phis}).
-This expression shall be needed when utilizing PLSM, section \ref{sec:PLSMbv}, in determining the bulk viscosity and also for the temperature dependence of the different quark condensates, section \ref{sec:qrkCondns1}.
+As $\phi$ and $\phi^{\ast}\rightarrow 0$, Eq. (\ref{fqaurk}) merely loses the Polyakov contributions and apparently retains its standard expression for the phase-space distribution of the quarks, the fermions.
+This expression shall be needed when utilizing PLSM, section \ref{sec:PLSMbv}, in order to determine the bulk viscosity and the temperature dependence of the different quark condensates, section \ref{sec:qrkCondns1}.